open-telemetry/opentelemetry-collector-contrib/exporter/googlemanagedprometheusexporter/README.md

 #### Root-causing Timeseries Collisions

-There are three main root-causes for timeseries collisions:
+There are three main root causes for timeseries collisions:

 1. Resource attributes don't distinguish applications.
 2. Resource attributes are dropped by the exporter.